vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 export default Planets
 ```

 Cool.
-Each value in the key/value map returned from `viewModel` is
+Each value in the key/value map returned from `model` is
 processed by the Presenter.
 When given a function, it will invoke it
 with the current application state.